exercism/bash/concepts/conditionals/introduction.md

 [ "$num1" -eq "$num2" ]        # arithmetic comparisons
 ```

-There are many more operations available: they are listed in the [Bash Conditional Expressions][cond-expr] section of the manual.
+There are many more operations available; they are listed in the [Bash Conditional Expressions][cond-expr] section of the manual.

 ~~~~exercism/note
 In the examples above, notice that all the variables are quoted.